-I see this as a good example of a mindset not allowing past events to dictate the future.
-In this blog I’ll share some observations that might stop past events in your life dictating your future.
+In this blog Chris Carey, shares some observations that might stop past events in your life dictating your future.

-In an earlier blog, I spoke of the potential power of ‘taking a positive view’.
-More recently, I discussed how, as intelligent human beings, we do not have to be slaves to the thoughts of our biggest critics, ourselves, and our ‘inner dialogue’.
+In an earlier blog, ‘The critics choice’, I spoke of the potential power of positivity and discussed how, as intelligent human beings, we do not have to be slaves to the thoughts of our biggest critics, ourselves, and our ‘inner dialogue’.

 But have you ever noticed how this usually hugely negative inner dialogue, or self-talk as it is sometimes known, is often triggered by past events, and seems to have direct access to our mouths?